Java JDK: Overview of versions, differences between LTS, SE, JRE and Java 24

 Java SE 11 (LTS)

-Java 11 was the most used version in 2021, according to Snyk’s annual survey.
-Up to 61.5% of respondents used it.
-Only 12% had upgraded to the latest version, which was Java 15 at the time of the survey.
+According to the annual survey by the company Snyk, Java 11 was the most widely used version in 2021.
+As many as 61.5% of respondents were using it.
+Only 12% had updated the language to the latest version, which at the time of the survey was Java 15.

-Also interesting were the answers to the question what are the reasons that people have not switched to a newer version.
-Most agreed that they were unable or unwilling to migrate Java every 6 months.
-Others, around 51%, say they do not need changes because their current environment is working well.
+The answers to the question about the reasons why people did not upgrade to a newer version were also interesting.
+Most agreed that they were not able or willing to migrate Java every 6 months.
+Others, about 51%, said that they did not need the changes because their current environment was working well.

-The 2020 survey, on the other hand, found that the strategy of most developers (55%) is to stick to long-term releases.
-Despite this, up to 22% of respondents say they plan to decide whether or not to innovate.
-They want to see if the newly introduced functions are important enough to justify migration.
+From the 2020 survey, it also emerged that the strategy of most developers (55%) is to stick to long-term releases.
+Nevertheless, as many as 22% of respondents stated that they plan to decide whether or not to upgrade.
+They want to find out whether the newly introduced features are important enough to justify migration.

 Java SE 11 was released six months after version number 10, in September 2018.
 It brought two major changes: